 A story of local empowerment & ecological sustainability

-In TUNART we are empowering artisanal fishermen in the coastal communities of Central America to supply for the first time Yellowfin and Big Eye tuna to the nearby and international markets.
+In TUNART we are empowering artisanal fishermen in the coastal communities of Central America to supply for the first time Yellowfin and Big Eye Tuna to nearby and international markets.

-Before we began, these communities were reliant on endangered shark as their only source of income.
-With Tunart, they now are earning four times more income focusing on healthy tuna populations thus saving previously targeted shark populations along the way.
+Before we began, these communities were relying on endangered shark as their only source of income.
+With Tunart, they are now earning four times more income, focusing on healthy tuna populations thus saving the previously targeted shark.

-Due to our geographical location, Tunart has a logistical advantage in delivering high quality product faster, thus guaranteeing a fresher, tastier product.
+Due to our geographical location, Tunart has a logistical advantage in delivering high quality tuna faster, guaranteeing a fresher and tastier product.

 Sustainability is Key

 In Tunart our mission is to work directly with independent artisanal fleets, to create a sustainable and fair industry that benefits the coastal communities that are in most need.

 In Central American waters, tuna move alongside dolphins.

 We work with many fishermen and their small artisanal boats to find dolphin pods migrating with big tunas, Our fishermen throw hand lines with hooks at the pod, directly targeting tuna, one at a time.
 This fishing approach is sustainable and has no by-catch.

 Our proximity to American markets, combined with a well-managed supply chain, makes us a preferred supplier of Fresh Yellowfin Tuna to Wholesalers, and food service companies that demand the best quality for their most discriminating customers.